phoenix-rtos/phoenix-rtos-doc/libc/functions/d/dprintf.part-impl.md

 * A conversion specifier character that indicates the type of conversion to be applied.

 A field width, or precision, or both, may be indicated by a (`'*'`).
-In this case an argument of type `int` supplies the field width or precision.
+In this case, an argument of type `int` supplies the field width or precision.
 Applications ensure that arguments specifying field width, or precision, or both appear in that order before the argument, if any, to be converted.
 A negative field width is taken as a `'-'` flag followed by a positive field width.
 A negative precision is taken as if the precision were omitted.
 In format